 As far as the Bose’ sound performance, it’s wholistically average.
 The highs aren’t very crisp and the lows aren’t remarkably parsed.
 The whole Silverado HD Bose sound system doesn’t sound bad; it’s not harsh or grating on your ears, but it doesn’t impress an experience like the Lexus Mark Levinson systems.
 It doesn’t help that there’s quite a bit of road, wind, and engine noise that enters the cabin though for our test vehicle being a 6.6-liter turbodiesel V-8, it could be worse.
 Altogether, Charlie gave the Silverado HD Bose sound system a 6/10 rating with the Nissan Titan Fender and Tundra JBL systems being a notch better and the Ram Harman/Kardon premium system ultimately topping the entire range.
 In the end, it’s not a horrible system, but it’s also not quite as inspiring as other full-size pickup competitors thereby earning its ranking.

-How We Test the Silverado Bose Audio System:
+How We Test the Chevrolet Silverado Audio System: